neogeographica/gameserver_scripts/README.md

 What?
 =====
-These are the scripts I use to run game servers for our local LAN on a Debian Linux host.
+These are the scripts I use to run game servers for our local LAN on a Debian Linux host; they've also been used on a Raspberry Pi running Raspbian Linux.
 This setup should also have application to other Linux environments with some tweaking of init scripts.

 This is just a raw file dump for now.
 There's much more that could be done with this: proper packaging, customizing some bits on install, packages for the actual server files... well, maybe someday.